Highlights of this tour

 Cost of this tour

-The Synagogue & the Jewish Museum are closed on Saturdays and duruing jewish Holidays
+- The Synagogue & the Jewish Museum: 10 euros per person, closed on Saturdays and duruing jewish Holidays